mapbox/mapbox-navigation-android/CONTRIBUTING.md

 ## Adding or updating a localization

-The Mapbox Navigation SDK for Android features several translations contributed through [Transifex](https://www.transifex.com/mapbox/mapbox-navigation-sdk-for-android/).
+The Flitsmeister Navigation SDK for Android features several translations contributed through [Transifex](https://www.transifex.com/mapbox/mapbox-navigation-sdk-for-android/).
 If your language already has a translation, feel free to complete or proofread it.
 Otherwise, please [request your language](https://www.transifex.com/mapbox/mapbox-navigation-sdk-for-android/) so you can start translating.
 Note that we’re primarily interested in languages that Android supports as system languages.

 While you’re there, please consider also translating the following related projects: